mojohaus/jaxb2-maven-plugin/src/site/markdown/example_schemagen_basic.md

 [Maven Documentation for configuring plugins](http://maven.apache.org/guides/mini/guide-configuring-plugins.html) for further information about configuring plugins.

+### Default excludes

+Should no configuration be given, standard excludes are:

+1. Files with the name "README.*"
+2. Files with the suffixes ".xml", ".txt" or ".xsd"
+3. Files or Directories whose names starts with "." (normally this implies hidden directories and setting files)
+4. Directories with the name "CVS"

 ## Example 3: PatternFileFilter custom configuration

 Your project might have complex rules for determining which files should be excluded from a schemagen compilation.